mebeim/aoc/2020/README.md

 We can now ***finally*** get our second star and hopefully also something for the headache.
 Jeez, I've got mixed feelings about this one.

+### Reflections

+While the solution I adopted and explained above is nothing short of a bruteforce approach, it is still really fast on such a "small" input (144 tiles), and I decided to keep it that way without overcomplicating it just for a minimal performance gain.

+In any case, it's worth mentioning that we can do better: when making the initial matches between tiles we could keep the information of which tiles match which, and then instead of looking for one tile at a time in all the left tiles, use this information to limit our search for a specific matching tile to at most 4 other tiles (one per side).

+This would basically mean building and making good use of an [undirected graph][wiki-undirected-graph] of matches (using a simple dictionary), where tiles are vertexes and edges mean "matching".
+It's pretty similar to what we are already doint in the first function we wrote called `match_tiles()`, we would only need to also remember the IDs of the matches for each matched side.

+Applying this approach would solve the second part of the problem in [linear time][wiki-linear-time] (proportional to the number of tiles), although it would result in a little bit more complicated program to implement.
+However for the first part, finding all the matches for each tile would still take [quadratic time][wiki-polynomial-time], and therefore the final solution would not still be *O*(*n<sup>2</sup>*) overall.

 Day 21 - Allergen Assessment
 ----------------------------